Visitor Insurance for Brazilians Visiting Florida

 L-1 intracompany visa

-Major Hospital: AdventHealth Orlando / Orlando Health, Orlando
+AdventHealth Orlando / Orlando Health

 AdventHealth Orlando is the largest hospital in metro Orlando and a top destination for medical care near Disney.
 Orlando Health Arnold Palmer is the children's hospital.
 Emergency visits average $3,500–$9,000.
 Both have Portuguese-speaking staff in key departments.